 Shortcut keys can save you time.
 Below are the some shortcut keys you can use in Google Docs or rich content editor.

 Select All Text - CTRL (CMD) + A

 Undo last command - CTRL (CMD) + Z

 Many instructors will impose editing restrictions once you have posted in the discussion topic so take the time to compose your thoughts in a meaningful way while you are writing your post in Google Docs.
 Remember Google will save all your writing.
 You can always go back to previous versions of what you wrote in Google Docs.
 Write a first draft of post.
 Then step away from your writing and go do something else for a while.
 Come back to your writing and revise where necessary.
 Read your post slowly to catch errors in spelling and grammar.
 View this excellent post by Laura Gibbs where she shares her students' writing experiences in her courses.

 In some cases your instructor may require that you post media (video/audio/images) to your discussion.
 Canvas makes this easy but you may feed intimated by technology.
 Review these Canvas guides for tips on recording video and audio messages.

 If you prefer, you can record your audio and video content in another program.
 Just be sure you can export the content to a web friendly format that you can upload to Canvas.
 View the guides below for details on some other options you can use to record video content and upload it to Canvas.

 - Options for Adding Multimedia to Pages

 - How do I upload a video using the Rich Content Editor as a student?

-Embedding images in discussions are tricky for students.
-It requires more steps.
+Embedding images in discussions can be tricky for students.
+It requires several steps that can be hard to remember.
 Upload your image content to your personal files in your Canvas account first.
 Then when you are creating your post in the discussion topic use the picture icon in the rich content editor toolbar to access your images.
 View the following guide for details on posting images.